 37. The proposed Budgets and Financial Forecasts do not carry any information technology or legal implication.

 NEXT STEPS

-38. Subject to Members' views, we will seek HA's endorsement of the 2025/26 Proposed Budget at its open meeting on 17 January 2025.
-Upon HA's endorsement, they will be submitted to CE for approval.
+38. Subject to Members' endorsement, we will submit the 2025/26 Proposed Budget to CE for approval.
 The 2024/25 Revised Budget and the Financial Forecasts will form part of the submission.